-The 2018 New York State budget included new regulations addressing sexual harassment in the workplace that will be effective on October 9, 2018 for all New York employers, including agricultural employers.
-All employers will be required to have a sexual harassment prevention policy and to provide annual, interactive sexual harassment prevention training for all employees.
-(Read more about it from the law firms Fisher Philips here and Proskauer here.)
+The 2018 New York State budget included new regulations addressing sexual harassment in the workplace that became effective on October 9, 2018 for all New York employers, including agricultural employers.
+All employers are required to have a sexual harassment prevention policy and to provide annual, interactive sexual harassment prevention training for all employees.

 2. Provide the policy in writing to employees.

 A policy isn’t worth much unless employees know about it.
 The new law requires employers to provide employees with a written copy of the sexual harassment policy.
 Print copies and provide to your employees or inform employees and give them electronic access to your new policy.